 B. To maintain the official records of THE CLUB.

-C. To be responsible for re cording the minutes of all THE CLUB’S meetings except for committee meetings and to report such actions taken at these meetings to all Club Members.
+C. To be responsible for re cording the minutes of all THE CLUB’s meetings except for committee meetings and to report such actions taken at these meetings to all Club Members.

 D. To be responsible for in forming members of meetings, handling correspondence of THE CLUB, and carrying out such other duties as shall be delegated.

 E. To sign money disbursements made in the name of THE CLUB.